Bug report #20581

 Just uploaded new zip version, ready for use with 'Install from zip' (previous version required you to copy the zip contents manually into plugins directory)

-#5 Updated by Juan Manuel Perez about 1 year ago
+#5 Updated by Juan Manuel Perez over 3 years ago

 Ok!
 I didn't quite see the point of this test, knowing that "3.5.0 with GRASS 7.4.2 (Nightly)" crashed too, but I've just downloaded 3.4.2, installed, and tested the crash, and effectively it crashes.